 “I think scheduling time in the common area will prevent issues when we both want to use it at the same time.
 I would love to spend some time with you creating something that works for both of us.”

 Even with a schedule, the use of the common area may need to be changed.
-The schedule may no longer work after a given period of time.
+The schedule may no longer work after a given time.
 For example, one person may have a different schedule at work or for their education than before.
 When that happens, the schedule may need to be re-evaluated.
 In other situations, there are times when one party would like the common area even if it isn’t their scheduled time.
 Try to be flexible to keep the harmony.

 What to Say: